 A result object describes a single result detected by an analysis tool.

-Constraints

-At least one of the message property (§3.19.8) and the ruleMessageId property (§3.19.9) SHALL be present.
-If they are both present, and they both refer to message strings that are present in the log file, then those message strings SHALL be identical.

-EXAMPLE 1: In this example, result.message.text (§3.9.7) directly contains the message string "Variable 'pBuffer' is uninitialized.". result.ruleId (§3.19.6) and result.ruleMessageId (§3.19.9) together designate the rule message string "Variable '{0}' is uninitialized." which, along with the contents of result.message.arguments (§3.9.11), produces the identical string.

-{ # A run object (§3.11).

-"results": [ # See §3.11.16.

-{ # A result object (§3.19).

-"ruleId": "CA2101", # See §3.19.6.

-"message": { # See §3.19.8.

-"text": "Variable 'pBuffer' is uninitialized.", # See §3.9.7.

-"arguments": [ "pBuffer" ] # See §3.9.11.

-},

-"ruleMessageId": "default" # See §3.19.9.

-}

-],

-"resources": { # See §3.11.17.

-"rules": { # See §3.35.3

-"CA2010": { # A rule object (§3.36).

-"messageStrings": { # See §3.30.7.

-"default": "Variable '{0}' is uninitialized."

-}

-}

-}

-}

-}

-EXAMPLE 2: In this example, the SARIF log file does not include rule metadata.
-The SARIF log file is valid even though the external resource string (§3.9.6) designated by ruleId and ruleMessageId might not produce the same string as message.text.

-{ # A run object (§3.11).

-"results": [ # See §3.11.16.

-{ # A result object (§3.19).

-"ruleId": "CA2101", # See §3.19.6.

-"message": { # See §3.19.8.

-"text": "Variable 'pBuffer' is uninitialized.", # See §3.9.7.

-"arguments": [ "pBuffer" ] # See §3.9.11.

-},

-"ruleMessageId": "default" # See §3.19.9.

-}

-]

-}
+Each result is produced by the evaluation of a rule.
+If theTool contains a reportingDescriptor object (§3.49) that describes that rule, we refer to that object as theDescriptor, and we refer to the toolComponent object (§3.19) that defines theDescriptor as theComponent.

 Distinguishing logically identical from logically distinct results

-Successive runs of the same tool, or even runs of different tools, might detect the same condition in the code.
+Successive runs might detect the same condition in the code.
 When two result objects represent the same condition, we say that the results are “logically identical;” when they represent different conditions, we say that the results are “logically distinct.”
 Two results can be logically identical even if the result objects are not identical.
-For example, if code is inserted into the file between runs, the same condition might be reported on two different lines.
+For example, if code is inserted into a file between runs, the same condition might be reported on two different lines.

 To avoid reporting the same condition repeatedly, result management systems typically group results into equivalence classes such that results in any one class are logically identical and results in different classes are logically distinct.